 Whether it’s through LinkedIn, Instagram, Twitter, Facebook or even TikTok and YouTube, it’s important to create a strong online presence to help establish connections and secure new job opportunities.

 5. Build a network of clients

-According to statistics from SkillScouter in 2023, three key players in freelancer platforms include Fiverr, Upwork and Freelancer.com.
+According to statistics from SkillScouter, three key players in freelancer platforms include Fiverr, Upwork and Freelancer.com.
 Market place platforms like these can make it easier for freelancers to source new clients and secure new work, connecting them to those in need of their services through the platform and taking a small percentage as commission.

 We also recommend finding a digital group where you can connect with like-minded freelancers.
 It’s a great way to meet new people and clients and build up your network.
 It’s important that you aim to be a valuable contributor offering help and advice where needed and you’ll soon find that you’ll be recommended for projects by happy clients!

 Similarly, it helps to build a network of client by finding recruiters who specialise in your expertise so you can see their opportunities and build rapport.